pinnaclepaul007/FIFA_U21_Data_Cleaning_Task/README.md

 ![image](https://user-images.githubusercontent.com/105908253/226147532-2a946f6d-4299-432c-9c55-3014672dac72.png)

 # Conclusion:
 After a thorough checking and cross-checking for errors, missing values, empty cells, outliers, and wrong data type.
-I can say the messy dataset is now clean and consistent which can now be used for analysis.
+I can say the messy dataset is now clean and consistent which can now be use for analysis.
 I’m glad I participated in this challenge to horn and sharpen skill.
 Quite a lot of learning I did while taking up this task.
 What initially looked difficult and impossible has been done.
 Good to say I’m proud of myself.